 Bernard, a chemical engineer, with his Ph.D. from Cambridge University, has worked in industrial process R&D, design and scale up for 35 years.
-He founded his consultancy, Chemical Processing Solutions in 2015, having worked at two biotechnology startups.
+He founded his consultancy, Chemical Processing Solutions, in 2015, having worked at two biotechnology startups.
 He deconstructed lignocellulosic biomass by high shear rates, with enzymic saccharification.
 He led a team which developed, piloted and costed a continuous saccharification process in segmented augers.
 At the second company, he designed the continuous PP for furan intermediate dechlorination, via a supported reduction catalyst, in a cellulose to p-xylene process.
-He improved and optimized the existing PP. His biotechnology output includes a 2013 – 2017 spreadsheet of over 500 biomass-fed process projects, on all scales, and “Lignocellulosic Biomass Deconstruction”, in the 2017 issue of Biofuels Digest.
-He is co-inventor on 20 issued U.S. patents, and in two biotechnology process patent applications.
+He improved and optimized the existing PP. His biotechnology output includes an evergreen spreadsheet of over 620 biomass-fed process projects, on all scales, and “Lignocellulosic Biomass Deconstruction”, in the 4/12/17 issue of Biofuels Digest.
+He is co-inventor in two biotechnology process patent applications, and is co-inventor in 20 issued U.S. patents.

 Katrina has a Ph.D. in Plant Biology from the University of Birmingham, England.
 She is a Fellow of the National Academy of Inventors, and of the Association for the Advancement of Science, and has more than 35 years’ experience in government, academia and the private sector, including development and industrial standards.
 Dr. Cornish led the USDA’s development of domestic natural rubber and allergy-safe rubber latex sources from 1989-2004.
 Among many awards, she was honored as the USDA’s Outstanding Senior Scientist of the Year in 1998 and won a presidential award from the American Chemical Society in 2002.
 She is currently an Ohio Research Scholar and Endowed Chair in Bioemergent Materials at The Ohio State University.
 She has 240 papers in biochemistry, biotechnology, engineering, crop development, biopolymers, processing engineering, and product development, as well as 9 issued US patents and 16 pending.
 Contact Katrina.

-Dodds, David (Organic Synthesis, Chiral Chemistry, Biocatalysis, Industrial Biotechnology, Integration of Chemical and Biological Processes) - U.S.
+DODDS, DAVID (Organic Synthesis, Fermentation, Biocatalysis, Industrial Biotechnology, Integration of Chemical and Biological Processes)